 5. Code repositories, CVEs, 0-days, and other infosec discoveries, technologies you are proficient in, blogs, channels, speaking engagement, group membership, etc.

 6. Overall format

-- Ensure the document is consistent: headings, line spacing, date formats, font sizes, font styles, tense, bullet point usage, and punctuation, etc
+- Consistent: headings, line spacing, date formats, font sizes, font styles, past tense (present tense for current role, optional), bullet point usage, and punctuation, etc

 - Use tab stops rather than spaces to align things, don’t fear the right-tab stop

 - Avoid narrow left and right margins: long lines become difficult to read; a rule of thumb is two to three alphabets wide, 75–80 characters wide for many fonts

 - Use em dash, en dash, and hyphens correctly